Japanese Public Key Infrastructure (JPKI)

 Service Overview

-This service enables customers to inquire the latest four information (address, name, date of birth, and sex) of the customer to J-LIS (Japan Agency for Local Authority Information Systems) at any time online, provided that prior consent has been obtained from the customer using Japanese Public Key Infrastructure.
-This enables financial institutions, for example, to immediately confirm changes in the customer's address, etc.
+This is a service that allows customers to check the latest four pieces of information (address, name, date of birth, and gender) of their customers online at any time with the J-LIS (Japan Agency for Local Authority Information Systems) on the premise that they have given their consent in advance using the Japanese Public Key Infrastructure.
+This enables financial institutions, for example, to check changes in customer addresses immediately.

-This service was launched on May 16, 2023 and is summarized below.
+The Service was launched on May 16, 2023 and is outlined below.

-The details of this service are described in the following "5 Overview of the Service for Providing Latest User Information Based on Principal Consent (Basic 4 Information)" (pages 43 to 49).
+The details of this service are described in "5.
+Overview of the Latest User Information (Basic 4) Provision Service Based on the Consent of the Principal (pages 43 to 49)" below.

 Customer consent is required for private sector to provide the Services.

-Such consent must be easy for customers to understand and must be obtained without fail.
-When obtaining consent, please refer to the following materials for points to consider.
+The consent is required to be easy to understand for customers and must be obtained without fail.
+Please check the following materials for the points to note in obtaining consent.

-This service is an additional service to Japanese Public Key Infrastructure, so at private sector, you need to go through the procedure for using Japanese Public Key Infrastructure first.
+This service is an additional service to the Japanese Public Key Infrastructure, so you need to go through the procedure to use the Japanese Public Key Infrastructure at private sector first.

-For details of Japanese Public Key Infrastructure, please refer to electronic certification (for private sector) Electronic certification by Japanese Public Key Infrastructure (to private sector) Japanese Public Key Infrastructure.
+For details of the Japanese Public Key Infrastructure, refer to the electronic certification (for private sector) Electronic certification by Japanese Public Key Infrastructure (to private sector) Japanese Public Key Infrastructure.

-The procedures required to use this service are as follows.
+The following procedures are required to use this service.

-The service provider can receive information necessary for system support from the platform provider to which the signature verification service is entrusted.
+Service providers can receive information necessary for system support from platform operators to whom signature verification services are outsourced.

-It is necessary to apply to J-LIS for use of this service.
+It is necessary to apply for the use of this service to J-LIS.
 Please contact the following contact information.

 Contact:

-After that, it is necessary to make a pledge of confidentiality with J-LIS and apply for disclosure of technical specifications, etc.
+After that, you need to sign a confidentiality agreement with the J-LIS and apply for the disclosure of technical specifications, etc.

-By using this service, private sector can obtain consent from customers required to use the "Latest User Information (4 Information) Provision Service."
+By using this service, private sector can obtain consent from customers necessary to use the "Latest User Information (4) Information Provision Service."

 Benefits of using this service

-- It becomes easy to obtain the consent of existing customers.
+- It will be easier to obtain consent from existing customers.

-- The system development cost required for consent acquisition is reduced.
+- The system development cost for obtaining consent is reduced.

-- After obtaining consent, the administrative costs required for procedures to change the four basic information, such as address, are reduced.
+- After obtaining consent, administrative costs for procedures for changing the four basic types of information, such as address, will be reduced.

 - Customer information can be updated at all times by preventing erroneous input of customer change documents.